ElsayedGhanem/Winnipeg-property-valuation/Model Explanation.md

 - **Irrelevant variables** (e.g., address, roll number, property use code) were removed.
 - **Missing numeric values** were imputed using the median to preserve data integrity.
 - **Categorical variables** were encoded as factors to ensure compatibility with R models.
 - **Log transformations** were applied to skewed variables (`total_assessed_value`, `total_living_area`, `assessed_land_area`) to stabilize variance and improve linearity.
+- **Neighbourhood variable handling:**
+  The original `neighbourhood_area` column contained over 200 unique values, which caused dimensionality issues and model instability.
+  - For **Linear Regression**, including all factor levels would have introduced severe multicollinearity and overfitting.
+  - For **Random Forest**, R’s default implementation cannot process categorical variables with more than 53 categories.
+  To address this, the dataset was aggregated to create a **`neighbour_mean_value`** variable — representing the average assessed value per neighbourhood — which captures location-based variation without exploding feature dimensions.

 Correlation analysis confirmed that these transformations significantly strengthened relationships with the target variable (e.g., correlation between `total_living_area` and `total_assessed_value` increased from 0.034 to 0.402).

 ### 🧠 Modeling Approach
 Two main models were trained and compared using **5-fold cross-validation**:
 1. **Linear Regression (LM):**
    Served as a baseline model to capture linear relationships.
-The initial R² was ~0.21.
+The initial R² was ~0.13.
-   After transformations and inclusion of categorical features, R² improved to ~0.60.
+   After transformations and inclusion of categorical features, R² improved to ~0.61.

 2. **Random Forest (RF):**
    Designed to model nonlinear interactions among predictors.
-   The RF achieved an R² ≈ of ~0.70, with ~70% variance explained, confirming better generalization and robustness.
+   The RF achieved an R² ≈ of ~0.74, with ~74% variance explained, confirming better generalization and robustness.

 ### 🔍 Feature Importance
 Variable importance analysis indicated that: